quickdon/DeltaMol/docs/index.md

 2. Cache descriptors using ``python -m deltamol.main cache-descriptors``.
 The cache is stored as an HDF5 file.
 3. Train the baseline using ``python -m deltamol.main train-baseline``.
-4. Train the hybrid SOAP-guided potential or the SE(3)-Transformer variant using the cached descriptors and the `train-potential` command.
-The architecture can be selected in the experiment YAML via `model.name` or overridden on the CLI with `--model se3`, `--model gemnet`, or `--model hybrid` while keeping the same residual learning flow as the baseline.
+4. Train the hybrid SOAP-guided potential, the SE(3)-Transformer variant, or the EquiformerV2-inspired architecture using the cached descriptors and the `train-potential` command.
+The architecture can be selected in the experiment YAML via `model.name` or overridden on the CLI with `--model se3`, `--model gemnet`, `--model equiformer_v2`, or `--model hybrid` while keeping the same residual learning flow as the baseline.

 ## Evaluation and testing